 When we have fewer things in our home, we have less laundry, less cleaning, less maintenance, and more time for self-care and relaxation.
 Minimalism means living with fewer possessions to decrease the overwhelm of day-to-day chores.

 This is in no way intended to push rigid minimalism, and I don’t intend to live that lifestyle anytime soon myself.
 However, adopting aspects of this movement into our lives can allow us to significantly decrease our day-to-day stress.
 When adapted to your lifestyle, minimalism should feel liberating, not limiting.

 Here are some tips to get you started:

-This could include clearing out old sweaters, pants, or other items of clothing, music, computer files, a closet, junk drawer, etc. Any items we don’t use on a regular basis should be donated or sold.
+This includes clearing out old sweaters, pants, or other items of clothing, music, computer files, a closet, junk drawer, etc. Any items you don't use on a regular basis should be donated or sold.

-If we’re not sure about an item, we can tuck it away for up to 6 months.
-If we don’t need it during that time, we know it is ok to get rid of it for good.
+If I'm not sure about an item, I like to tuck it away for up to 6 months.
+If I don’t need it during that time, I know I can get rid of it for good.

 My challenge to you is to go around your home and commit to keeping two surfaces clear all week (tuck any existing decorations away for the week).
 See if you notice a positive impact with a clearer coffee table, nightstand, kitchen counter, etc.

 When I do this, I notice that dusting, cleaning, and settling down for a fun activity like a puzzle or game involves significantly less effort, set up, and stress.
 Multiply this by all the times in a day we pass by and use these surfaces - the stress relief adds up fast!